raspberrypilearning/dancing-unicorn-rainbow/en/step_10.md

 ### Control the unicorn dance

-You can control your rainbow and unicorn by pressing a button.

 At the moment, you should have three chunks of Scratch code:
 1. Dancing unicorn code
 1. Blinking rainbow code